tushar-sharma/tushar-sharma.github.io/_posts/2024-12-29-ethiopian-airline-reschedule.md

 ### Step 2: Using Rebtel to Call the U.S. Number

 To reach the U.S. toll-free number from India, I used the Rebtel app.
-This app is an excellent choice for making international calls at minimal cost.
+Make sure to put your cellular mode in airplane mode so that the app uses wifi to call.
 The number I dialed was:

 **Toll-Free:** 1-800-445-2733